blaisemGH/PowerShell/README.md

 # Functions

+### Checkpoint-ModuleVersion
+* This function contains comment-based help for its description.
+Please refer to this for more information.
+Background: Since I work in closed environments at customers, I desired a means of offline version control for my modules.
+This function was my approach.
+Even if using Git, it can still streamline your workflow as it presents a convenient means to update your module version and archive it.

 ### Find-StringRecursively:
 * This is basically a recursive Select-String and is equivalent to Bash's grep -ir.
 It has additional formatting to improve readability and leverages .NET to retrieve files, only resorting to Get-ChildItem if the .NET method fails.
 For file search parameters, one can specify a filter on the files and deactivate recursion if desired.
 The Select-String parameters are all available as of PS 5.1.